stanleyn/Comp790-166-Comp-Bio/README.md

 ## Final Project
 I will provide you with several examples of publicly available biological datasets and problems.
 Half-way through the semester, you will submit your project proposal and present your idea to the class.
 The proposal will be a short document describing 1) The problem 2) A background on other people's attempts to solve this problem and 3) A background on your idea of a solution and 4) the data you will use to test your method.
 At the end of the semester you will write a short paper explaining your method and results and present your results.

+## Grading
+ Grading will be based on the following

+1) Reading Questions : 20% over the entire semester
+2) Homework 1: 20%
+3) Homework 2: 20%
+4) Project Proposal : 10%
+5) Project final writeup: 30%